-The following information will give you an idea of the range and level of the main qualifications available at Stow College.
+The following information will give you an idea of the range and level of the main qualifications available at Glasgow Kelvin College.
 You can obtain most qualifications in a variety of ways - full time, part time and in some cases through flexible and on-line delivery.

 National Qualifications can be taken as individual units or combined to form distinct courses such as Higher Mathematics or Higher English.

 The purpose of these awards is to encourage higher and broader achievement by all students.
 The system is designed so that all students can undertake relevant subjects at the right level leading to recognised national qualifications.